dpogue/seymour/README.md

 This will override the application name defined in config.xml.

+### SEY_APP_SHORTNAME

+This will override the application display name defined in config.xml.

 ### SEY_APP_ID

 This will override the application identifier defined in config.xml.